 A gutter margin is extra space on one side of a printed page that accounts for a binding.
 In a duplex (two-sided) document, the gutter will automatically alternate sides.

-In a printed document, do the margins all have to be the same size?
+In a printed document, do your margins all have to be the same size?
 No. To fit more text on the page, reduce the top and bottom margins.
 Your line length will stay the same, but you’ll get more lines per page.
-To make the text block appear centered vertically, try making the bottom margin about a quarter-inch larger than the top margin.
-(An old typographer’s trick—otherwise, the text block can look like it’s sagging.)
+To make the text block appear centered vertically, try making the bottom margin about a 0.25″ larger than the top margin.
+Otherwise, the text block can look like it’s sagging.
 Finally, there’s no rule that a text block has to be centered on the page horizontally.
-For an asymmetric layout, make the difference between the left and right margins at least one inch—weak asymmetry will just look like a layout error.
+For an asymmetric layout, make the difference between the left and right margins at least 1″ to make the asymmetry obvious.